 13. Formation of Frost

 The formation of frost is a prominent example of the crystallization process.
 One can easily observe a number of tiny ice particles or the frost particles deposited on the leaves, car windows, and other objects on a winter morning.
 These particles are formed due to the crystallization of water due to low temperature.

 14. Formation of Stalactites and Stalagmites

 The stalactites and stalagmites are the limestone rocks that are found inside an underground cave.
 These structures are yet another example of the crystallization process in real life.
 The stalactites are the sharp structures hanging from the roof, while stalagmites are the rising structures present on the floor of the caves.
 These are formed in areas where the concentration of limestone rocks is significantly high.
 Stalactites and stalagmites fall under the category of chemically formed inorganic sedimentary rocks because they are formed as a result of the evaporation of water from the sedimentary limestone rocks.
 When the water contained by the limestones get evaporated, it sticks to the roof of the caves, thereby forming stalactites.
 The water from the stalactites eventually condenses and gets deposited on the floor of the caves, thereby forming stalagmites.

 15. Desalinisation of Water

 The process of desalinisation of water is somewhat similar to that of the extraction of salt from saline water.
-The sample impure water is subjected to high temperature that causes the water to evaporate, leaving behind salt and other impurity particles.
-The water vapours formed due to evaporation are then subjected to a condensation process and pure water is obtained.
-The process of separating the impurity particles from pure water is an example of the crystallization process.
+The sample impure water is subjected to high temperature that causes the water to evaporate, leaving behind salt and other impurities.
+The water vapours formed due to evaporation are then subjected to a condensation process, and pure water is obtained.
+The process of separating the impurities from pure water is an example of the crystallization process.